alvarosaavedrad/journey-widget/README.md

 ## 📖 How-to

 Once the widget is added other components may subscribe to a `window` event called `journeyWidget`.
 Every time this event is dispatched it shares an object which has info about the current state of the used widget.
 This object can be found in `e.detail.data`.

 This is how you should subscribe to it:

 ```
-[...]
-// Print widget status everytime you select a different dot
 window.addEventListener(function (e) {
   console.log(e.detail.data);
+  [...]
 });
 ```